dsjas297/FaceBreak/README.txt

 This layer takes care of
-(1) creating messages that correspond to different users' actions, (2) serializing messages,and sending them over the network to the server (here we assume that client and server are operating from the same machine, localhost), (3) doing basic error checking (additional security features to be implemented later), (4) deserializing messages on the server side and "querying" the server for information that client user needs/expects,
+(1) creating messages that correspond to different users' actions, (2) serializing messages, encrypting, sending over the network to the server (here we assume that client and server are operating from the same machine, localhost), (3) decrypt message on recipient's end and deserialize (4) basic error checking such as checksum; also checking a "counter" (basically a nonce) and time stamp to guard against basic replay attacks
-(5) returning the information to the client in a usable format (or an error message).

 Users are allowed the following actions: login, logout, create new user, view profile, edit profile, create post, view all posts, add friend, and (to be implemented) post deletion.